-To understand what causes crested, monstrose and variegated succulents, a brief look at how plants grow is necessary.
+A brief look at how plants grow is necessary to understand what causes crested, monstrose, and variegated succulents.
 All plants grow in length by increasing the number of cells at the tips of shoots and roots.
-These regions of active cell division are called apical meristems and this growth is called primary growth.
+These regions of active cell division are called apical meristems, and the growth is called primary growth.
 Some plants, most notably the monocots, have meristems at leaf bases that cause leaf elongation.
-In woody plants there are additional meristems called lateral meristems that produce secondary growth.
+Additional meristems, called lateral meristems, produce secondary growth in woody plants.
 The most important lateral meristem is the vascular cambium, which produces wood and bark.
-Monstrose and crested growth only involves primary growth.
+Monstrose and crested growths only involve primary growth.

-Cell divisions in the apical and intercalary meristems are highly regulated and finely tuned in each kind of plant, resulting in distinctive stem and leaf shapes.
-For example, very rapid apical growth with a suppression of branching results in long, slender stems whereas, slower growth results in "fatter" stems.
+Cell divisions in the apical and intercalary meristems are highly regulated and finely tuned in each plant, resulting in distinctive stem and leaf shapes.
+For example, very rapid apical growth with suppression of branching results in long slender stems, whereas slower growth results in "fatter" stems.
 Stems without apical dominance are highly branched.
-In general, cacti have apical dominance with slow apical growth and are "fat" (and the cells filled with water, making them succulent).
-So, in cacti faster growth results in columnar cacti and slower growth results in barrel cacti.
+Cacti generally have apical dominance with slow apical growth and are "fat" (and the cells filled with water, making them succulent).
+So, in cacti, faster growth results in columnar cacti, and slower growth results in barrel cacti.

 Occasionally something called a growth mutation happens that "messes up" these regulated and coordinated cell divisions in the primary meristems.
 The causes of these mutations range from injury to bacterial or viral diseases.
-The 3 most common types of growth mutation are crests, monstrose growth and variegation.
+The three most common growth mutations are crests, monstrose growth, and variegation.

-Cresting and monstrose growth is not unique to succulent plants.
+Cresting and monstrose growths are not unique to succulent plants.
 Crests are found in many genera of non-succulent plants, including conifers and many common garden plants.

-Crests and monstrose plants are grown the same as normal plants of the same species except that crests and monstrose plants tend to be more sensitive.
+Crests and monstrose plants are grown the same as normal plants of the same species, except that crests and monstrose plants tend to be more sensitive.
 This is one of the many reasons they are often grown as grafts.
-Monstrose and crested plants flower and produce seed just as other plants do.
-However the growth mutations are not generally transmitted by seed so the best way to propagate these plants is by cuttings.
+Monstrose and crested plants flower and produce seeds just as other plants do.
+However, the growth mutations are not generally transmitted by seed, so the best way to propagate these plants is by cuttings.